briancainks/Linux-Nvidia-ETH-Overlocker/README.md

 # Linux-Nvidia-ETH-Overlocker
-Script to automate overlocking Nvidia cards miing Ethereum on Linux
+Script to automate overlocking Nvidia cards mining Ethereum on Linux

 The script needs optimized as I haven't written linux scripts in a while.
 Script will create a file called overclock-cards.sh after identifying your cards and setting up overclock settings